M60TM/TF2-First-Blood-Recreation/README.md

 # [TF2] First-Blood-Recreation
 Simple plugin that recreation of arena first-blood with some ConVars.
+This also supports Non-Arena-Gamemodes too.

 ## ConVar
 ```